besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

    Unique BestTime.app venue id.
   &nbsp;
   - venues[N].**venue_foot_traffic_forecast** `string`
    Foot-traffic forecast data for each hour of the day, for every day of the week.
 See [New Foot Traffic Forecast](#input-attributes-new-forecast) for details on the `day_info` and `day_raw` attributes.

-However, it does not include all additional analyses.
-Use the [Query Week](#query-week) endpoint to get the whole forecast analysis using the venue_id.
+    Alternatively, use the [Query Week](#query-week) endpoint to get the whole forecast analysis using the venue_id.
 Normally API credits are charged for this endpoint, but is free within one day after created a new forecast (through the Venue Search- or directly through the [New Foot Traffic Forecast](#input-attributes-new-forecast) endpoint).
    &nbsp;

 - **venues_n** `int`